Shreyasc27/Euphonic-Electronica/README.md

 Next, whenever I was listening the episode on SoundCloud, I used to try to find out the names of the tracks.
 I tried using Shazam numerous times but majority of times, it was of no use.
 Then came the 1001Tracklists.
 Since then, finding the ID of the song was just a cake.
 Thanks to the community.

-Over the period of time, I had developed another hobby where in if the artist is relatively new to the <a href="https://anjunadeep.com/" target="_blank">Anjunadeep</a> label, then I used to look out for the artist on Spotify, Twitter & Facebook.
+Over the period of time, I had developed another hobby where in if the artist is relatively new to the <a href="https://anjunadeep.com/" target="_blank">Anjunadeep</a> label, then I used to look out for the artist on Spotify, Facebook, Twitter, YouTube.
 Look out for the hit tracks, any festival performance etc and then try to find the new tracks of the artists as well.

 I have created this application as a one stop solution to all the aboves challenges.
-This is a standalone application where in for every Anjunadeep episode, a SoundCloud link, the tracklist list on 1001Tracklist and then the Spotify, Facebook, Twitter profiles of the artist are coalated.
+This is a standalone application where in for every Anjunadeep episode, a SoundCloud link, the tracklist list on 1001Tracklist and then the Spotify, Facebook, Twitter, YouTube profiles of the artist are coalated.

 ## Deployment